 How To Get To Totality

-While San Marcos is just outside of the Annular Solar Eclipse path in October 2023 and partially in the path of the Total Solar Eclipse in 2024, you can experience the full force of both eclipses just a little ways away!
-Fredericksburg, Kerrville, Canyon Lake, Bulverde, and Boerne are prime viewing spots for both eclipses.
+While San Marcos is partially in the path of the Total Solar Eclipse in 2024, you can experience the full force just a little ways away!
+Fredericksburg, Kerrville, Canyon Lake, Bulverde, and Boerne are prime viewing spots for the eclipse.

 Where To Charge Electric Cars